NithishProgrammer/NithishProgrammer/README.md

 - 💞️ I’m looking to collaborate on ...
 Frontend developers, AI & ML developer using Python
 - 📫 How to reach me ...
 You people can reach me through G-mail: nithishanaricle@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I wanted to work and collaborate with developers, but I am just 16years old to do that😁.But, I think age is just a number.
-Skill / Talent Matters
+Skill and Talent Matters

 <!---
 NithishProgrammer/NithishProgrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.